Visitation Attorneys in Rockville, Maryland

 In most cases, the court will grant custody to one parent with visitation to the other or will grant shared custody to both parents.
 When the court makes custody orders, it will consider both legal custody and physical custody.
 Parents are considered to share physical custody if the child spends at least 35% of the time with each parent, and both contribute to expenses for the child.

-The parents' ability to talk about and reach joint decisions is a key factor when the court is considering joint legal custody and shared physical custody.
+The parents' ability to talk about and reach joint decisions is a key factor when the court considers joint legal and shared physical custody.
 When parents are constantly fighting over some aspect of legal custody, the court may not approve an agreement that they reach through their attorneys or in mediation.

 How the Court Determines the Child’s Best Interests in Visitation Proceedings